A powerful, EU funded approach tackles the root challenges of education in South Sudan’s remotest communities

 “We decided to use the cash for something that keeps us going in the future instead of spending all on food.
 That would have soon taken us back to square one”, Wal says.

 The EU Humanitarian funding is directed particularly to vulnerable, single-headed households.
-When parents have an income, they can fully support their children’s education, and having an income lowers the risk for children engaging in livelihood activities and child labour at the expense of getting an education.
+When parents have an income, they can fully support their children’s education.
+Having an income lowers the risk for children engaging in livelihood activities and child labour at the expense of getting an education.

-The project also supports farmers with seeds and agricultural training, both for the families’ own consumption and for selling their surplus food at the market.
+The project also supports farmers with seeds and agricultural training, both for their own consumption and for selling their surplus food at the market.

 The women earn on average 1,000 South Sudanese Pounds (6 euros) per day, which they describe as a good amount for basic needs, such as clothes and food.
 Nyadeng says that it is common for women to cooperate in businesses.